Do you know what to do when the T10 or T8 signal is raised? Here’s what you need to know for when the storms hit.

 These are the most severe typhoons in Hong Kong and are rare (since 1946, the T10 signal has only been raised 16 times, and now the storms no longer bear names with gender biases!).
 However, Typhoon Hato hit the city in 2017 and Mangkhut in 2018 causing widespread damage and making international headlines so the memories are fresh for many locals.

-How To Prepare Your Home For A Typhoon
+How To Prepare Your Home For A Typhoon In Hong Kong

 The level of preparation you need to do before a typhoon will largely depend on where you live.
 There’s going to be a lot more to do for those living in village houses in the New Territories or Outlying Islands or those living on boats in Hong Kong, but even those in the city should do a check of their supplies.

-- Bring outdoor furniture inside or tie down securely — I can’t tell you the number of flying outdoor cushions and even furniture I saw flying through Mid-Levels during Typhoon Mangkhut!
+- Bring outdoor furniture inside or tie it down securely — I can’t tell you the number of flying outdoor cushions and even furniture I saw flying through Mid-Levels during Typhoon Mangkhut!

 - Boat owners should ensure vessels are appropriately moored and seek shelter on land.